-Population trends are not monitored by the BTO, but JNCC's Mavor et al. 2008).
-Complete surveys of Shetland indicated a decrease of 36% there between 1983 and 1994, however (Gibbons et al. 1997).
-The estimated breeding population in 2006 had increased significantly by 34% since the first national survey in 1994, with stability in Shetland and Orkney but increase across the Hebrides and Scottish mainland (Dillon et al. 2009).
+Because food for chicks is obtained largely from the sea, a reliable supply of suitable marine prey nearby is a requirement for successful breeding.
+Red-throated Divers are thus vulnerable to losses of feeding grounds and to decreases in fish stocks.
+Shortages of sand eels have recently been a major factor in depressing breeding success in Shetland (Forrester et al. 2007).
 Since the 1980s, there may have been some tendency for more pairs to hatch a second chick, although two-chick broods are only occasional in Orkney and changes in the distribution of nests recorded might have influenced the results.
 In 2011, however, there were fewer two-chick broods in Shetland than in any year since at least 1979 (Holling et al. 2013).
-Nest losses at the egg stage have possibly increased (although samples are small).